PlamenaKaloyanova/Programing-Fundamentals-JS/README.md

 # Programing-Fundamentals-JS-Sept-2022
-This is a repository with solutions of problems is SoftUni Course: Programing-Fundamentals with JS - September 2022
+This is a repository with solutions of problems is SoftUni Course: Programing-Fundamentals with JS - September 2022.
+Basic syntax - exercise.